Inband Flow Analyzer (IFA) 2.0 Real-Time Flow Monitoring

 IFA Transit Nodes—Devices running Junos OS and Junos OS Evolved do not support the maximum length check for the metadata stack.
 Configure the

-- You can configure only a single IPv4 collector at the terminating node.
+You can configure only a single IPv4 collector at the terminator node.

-- The terminating node metadata has the queue ID 47.
+(QFX5120 terminator nodes only) The terminator node metadata has the queue ID 47.
 This queue ID is reserved for IFA packet export.

-set to 0, the terminating node inserts the metadata and reduces the hop limit by 1, which resets thehop-limit
+hop-limitset to 0, the terminator node inserts the metadata and reduces the hop limit by 1, which resets thehop-limitvalue to 255.

 Usage Considerations